Skip to Main Content

 Do I Need a Tax Loan?

 Tax loans are best for those who owe taxes and can't afford to pay them in one lump sum.
 A tax loan can also help you if your tax bill was unexpected and you want to hold onto your hard-earned cash in favor of paying in small monthly payments over a fixed period of time.
-In other words, tax loans offer you some breathing room instead of panicking or scrambling to come up with the money.
+In other words, tax loans allow you to have some breathing room instead of panicking or scrambling to come up with the money.

 Folks who tend to owe a large sum typically include those who work as contractors or in occupations with variable income.
 For instance, if you're newly self-employed and don't pay estimated taxes, you'll most likely owe thousands of dollars by the end of the year.